The Law Of Short-Term ROI

 Short-term ROI is a long-term trap.

-Look, I get it.
+I understand the temptation.
 Your ROAS looks like a vertical line and your CFO is actually smiling for once.
 But while you’re busy high-fiving over last-click attribution, your brand is quietly suffocating in the background.
-You’ve mistaken 'efficiency' for 'growth,' and you’re about to hit a performance plateau so hard it’ll leave a mark on your career.
+You’ve mistaken efficiency for growth, and you’re about to hit a performance plateau so hard it’ll leave a mark on your career.
 You aren't building a business; you're running a digital garage sale, and eventually, you’re going to run out of people to yell at.

 Key Takeaways